mapado/best-practices/my-website/docs/en/redux.md

 This document is still "in progress", we are not necessarily sure of some of our choices, but they seem to be the best for us right now.

-Moreover, we would welcome your comments if you have different use cases, either by opening [an issue](https://github.com/mapado/best-practices/issues), or by mentioning [@Mapado_com](https://www.twitter.com/Mapado_com) on Twitter.
+Moreover, we would welcome your comments if you have different use cases, either by opening [an issue](https://github.com/mapado/best-practices/issues).

 ### When to use Redux